-All the video game adaptations we did and didn’t need
+All the video game movies we did and didn’t need

-Showtime announced this week it is converting the video game Halo into a live-action, ten-episode show, with Rise of the Planet of the Apes director Robert Wyatt on board along with Kyle Killen as showrunner.
-With this news, we thought we’d take a look at other video games that have tekken the leap (did you see what we did there?) from video game to film or TV screen, as well as some that have not yet tekken the leap.
-(Again, did you see?)
+We thought we’d take a look at other video games that have tekken the leap (See what we did there?) from video game to film or TV screen, as well as some that have not yet tekken the leap.
+(See what we did there again?)

 Stuck on the first level